nextauthjs/next-auth/CONTRIBUTING.md

 #### Hot reloading

-When running `pnpm dev`, you start a Next.js developer server on `http://localhost:3000`, which includes hot reloading out of the box.
+When running `pnpm dev`, you start a Next.js developer server on `http://localhost:3000`, which includes hot reloading out-of-the-box.
 Make changes on any of the files in `src` and see the changes immediately.

 > NOTE: When working on CSS, you will have to manually refresh the page after changes.
 The reason for this is our pages using CSS are server-side rendered (using API routes).
 (Improving this through a PR is very welcome!)